-Socialism is an ideology that is difficult to define since it incorporates many currents that are sometimes antagonistic and often contradictory.
+Socialism is an ideology hard to define because it incorporates many currents that are sometimes antagonistic and often contradictory.
 However, all the currents that claim to be socialist share the same conception of society, which they perceive as an egalitarian human community that aspires to the common good through social progress.